 Each semester, International Student and Scholar Services will connect you with a group of incoming international students.
 Your job—your opportunity—is to learn about their culture, help them feel comfortable with American culture, and provide friendship and support throughout the semester.

 A brief summary of what you will do:

 - Communicate regularly with your mentees via email, telephone, and other methods prior to their arrival in the United States or at WSU (if transferring from another U.S institution).
 This pre-arrival communication helps create a smooth transition for new students.

 - Meet your international mentees at New Student Orientation and guide them through parts of the orientation program.

-- Help them find resources on campus and in the community.
+- Connect new students to resources on campus and in the community.

 - Maintain regular communication and contact with mentees during the semester

 - Act responsibly and ethically in their communications and interactions with incoming international students, providing accurate and reliable advice and guidance to students

 The Peer Mentor Program offers a great opportunity for undergrads and grads to learn about a new culture, develop intercultural communication skills, and gain mentorship experience.
 Graduate schools around the world seek students and employees who demonstrate the ability to collaborate and mentor students from diverse backgrounds – the Peer Mentor Program is a fantastic way to develop those skills!